peteward44/node-fs-diff/README.md

 			} );
 ```

 result.manifest - This it the JSON blob that maintains the list of files and their state.
-The user should not use this object directly
+The user should not use this object directly.
+This object can be passed as a parameter to subsequent calls to fsDiff() and it will return the difference between the existing state and the provided manifest.

 result.report - Contains all the changed files in the following format:

 ```